fhellwig/pkgconfig/README.md

 This reads the `config.json` configuration file and validates it against the `schema.json` schema file.

+Returns a configuration object.
+Throws an exception if there is an error reading the schema or configuration file or if the configuration data does not validate against the schema.

 ### Defaults

 Be default, pkgconfig looks for the following schema and a configuration files: